 Composer

-Composer is a tool for dependency management in PHP.
+Composer is a tool for library dependency management in PHP.
 Declare what libraries a project depends on and Composer will manage (install/update) them for you.

 Composer is not a package manager like Yum or Apt are.
 Yes, it deals with "packages" or libraries, but it manages them on a per-project basis, installing them in a directory (e.g. vendor) inside your project in a JSON file called composer.json